 Pneumonia: If you have not already been immunized against pneumonia, you should do this now.

-Tetanus: Continue to have tetanus boosters every 10 years.
+Tetanus: Continue to have tetanus and diphtheria boosters (Td) every 10 years.